Cuban Salsa: Left turns (Coca-Cola)

 Dile Que No con Coca-Cola

 The standard way to use Dile Que No brings the Follow into the start position of open position, also called Guapea start position.
-In order to get into that position, the Follow steps forward on “1”, continues forward on “2-3-5-6”, pivots around on “6” and into the start position of open position.
+In order to get into that position, the Follow steps forward on “1” (some steps back and loose two steps), continues forward on “2-3-5-6”, pivots around on “6” and into the start position of open position.

 Panqué (Siete) con Coca-Cola

 Panqué con Cola-Cola, often called Siete con Coca-Cola in the Miami sub-style of Cuban Salsa, is normally thought of as a classic Rueda “Casino” move.
-But Panqué con Coca-Cola can also be used as part of a Paseo walk where it shines the most and is the most difficult: leading/following isn’t easy when we exit the predictability of the partner circle.
+But Panqué con Coca-Cola can also be used as part of a Paseo walk where it shines the most: but leading/following isn’t easy.

 Origin of the Coca-Cola name

 Nobody seems to know.
-And it’s interesting that American Salsa, especially LA style, also often calls the the two steps left turns on “6-7” for Coca-Cola.
-It might have something to do with the fact that Coca-Cola most often is an option added to the second half of other figures like a surprise: a quick fix for fun like a spice.
+And it’s interesting that American Salsa, especially LA style, also often calls the two step left turn on “6-7” for Coca-Cola.
+It might have something to do with the fact that Coca-Cola most often is an option added to the second half of other figures like a surprise: a quick “fix” for fun like a spice.